Skip to main content

 Showing posts from July, 2017

-Muhsin Ibrahim @muhsin234 A few years back, I barely noticed the passing of my birthdays.
-A few years later, during my postsecondary school days, I began to get a lone reminder of the days: SMS from my bank.
+Muhsin Ibrahim @muhsin234 A few years back, I barely noticed my birthdays pass.
+A few years later, during my postsecondary studies, I began to receive a lone reminder of those days: an SMS from my bank.
 That is no longer the case.
 The day comes with a lot of buzz and fuss.
 A plethora of “Happy Birthday” messages trickle into my phone, email, Facebook, Twitter, LinkedIn, etc inboxes and timelines.
 Some close friends call; others walk into my office to express their wishes and prayers.
 What a change!
 I am heartily grateful, ladies and gentlemen.
 But that was not my (our?) culture.
-It gradually becomes so due to the “sameness” effect of globalization, which conjoins cultures.
+It gradually becomes so because of the “sameness” effect of globalisation, which binds cultures.
 Today, people go to the extent of writing “Happy birthday to myself” on social media!
-Celebrating birthday that way is rather a new culture, at least so I believe.
+Celebrating a birthday that way is rather a new culture, at least so I believe.
 It is a novel culture we are willingly adopting today; it was not imposed on us by anyone, lest you think that.
-Therefore, I don’t outri
+Therefore, I don’t outrigh...

 (88): Kannywood Movie Review: Husna ko Huzna

 Director : Falalu A. Dorayi Producer : Tahir I. Tahir Story: M.M.
 Haruna Language : Hausa Year : 2017 Company : M.M.
-Haruna Film Production, Kano Introduction The film, Husna ko Huzna , comes with quite some novelties.
-Notably, it was not hurriedly produced as were many movies in Kannywood film industry.
-I can remember being told of its pre-production and production phases almost a year ago.
-The post-production, too, took unconventional period before it’s finished.
-This is replete in the handling of the special effects (VFX) used in the film.
-The advertorial is yet another well-planned thing, for every now and then, listeners of different radio stations in Kano, and probably beyond, were informed about the film.
-The voiceover adds a freebie to the prospective viewers that the film was carefully subtitled in Standard English, unlike other films.
-Many viewers would not expect anything short of this as the executive
+Haruna Film Production, Kano Introduction The film Husna ko Huzna comes with quite some novelties.
+Notably, it was not hurriedly produced, as were many movies in the Kannywood film industry.
+I remember being told of its pre-production and production phases almost a year ago.
+The post-production, too, took an unconventional period before it was finished.
+This is replete in handling the special effects (VFX) used in the film.
+The advertorial is yet another well-planned thing, for every now and then, listeners of different radio stations in Kano, and probably ...